 2 U. Mich.
 J.L.
 Reform Online 39-43 (2012)

 Scholarly Commons Citation

 Pasachoff, Eloise, "Book Review of The Future of School Integration: Socioeconomic Diversity as an Education Reform Strategy" (2012).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1190.
+1190.